TonyT99/base/README.md

 ## Getting started

-* The application is implemented in Java.
+* The application is implemented in C.
 * The project can be built using [Gradle](https://gradle.org/).
 * [JUnit](http://junit.org/junit4/) is used for tests.